cortinico/react-native-bot/README.md

 - issues not touched in the last 6 months

 To those issues, ICEBOXER:
-- adds a comment
+- runs a Facebook GitHub Bot "icebox" command
+- the bot will in turn comment with an icebox message
-- tags the issue with the label 'Icebox'
+- then add the Icebox label
-- closes the issue
+- and close the issue.

-DEPRECATOR:
+TEMPLATENAGGER:

-deprecator finds issues labelled 'deprecation' that have a date in the title somewhere.
+TEMPLATENAGGER finds issues that did not fill out the issue template.

-Once the date has passed, it adds a comment telling the person to deal with the deprecation.
+To those issues, TEMPLATENAGGER:
+- runs a Facebook GitHub Bot "no-template" command
+- the bot will in turn comment with a no-template message
+- then add the missing template label
+- and close the issue.